Linus Johansson

 Linus Johansson (born 30 November 1992) is a Swedish professional ice hockey forward who is currently playing for Färjestad BK in the Swedish Hockey League (SHL).

 Johansson played in the Kontinental Hockey League (KHL) after serving as captain in his first tenure with Färjestad BK of the SHL.

+International play

+Johansson represented Sweden at the 2024 IIHF World Championship and won a bronze medal.